Particular/docs.particular.net/nservicebus/upgrades/5to6-testing.md

 ### When

-Since Version 6 and above receives a `IMessageHandlerContext` as an additional parameter, this context needs to be provided when defining the method to invoke.
+In NServiceBus Versions 6 and above, message handlers have an additional `IMessageHandlerContext` parameter.
+This context parameter needs to be provided when defining the method to invoke.

 `.When(s => s.Handle(new StartsSaga()))`